doflip/BugCake/README.md

 ### Installation
 It is highly extendable, like any CakePHP web app.
 By default it makes use of the MySQL database, which you have to correctly set when installing the web app:
-Rename `app/Config/database.php.default` to `app/Config/database.php` and change the following sniper, according to your database server credentials:
+Rename `app/Config/database.php.default` to `app/Config/database.php` and change the following snipet, according to your database server credentials:

 ```php
 public $default = array(